-In most cases, HIPAA is not applicable to education institutions as they are not deemed HIPAA covered entities, but in some instances a school can be classified as a covered entity if healthcare services are given to students.
+In most cases, HIPAA compliance is not applicable to education institutions as they are not deemed HIPAA covered entities, but in some instances a school can be classified as a covered entity if healthcare services are given to students.
 At such times, HIPAA may still not apply because any student health information obtained would be included in the students’ education records and education records are not governed by the HIPAA Privacy Rule as they are governed by FERPA.

 More and more educational institutions are providing healthcare services to their students.
 Medical staff are hired by some schools, some conduct on-site health clinics, and they often dispense medications and provide vaccines.
 When healthcare services are available, health information will be gathered, saved, managed and shared.
 Even if a school hires nurses, psychologists, or physicians, schools are not usually classified as HIPAA covered entities because they do not conduct healthcare transactions electronically for which the Department of Health and Human Services has implemented standards.
 Most schools are included in this category and are not covered entities so HIPAA does not apply.

 Some schools hire a healthcare provider that completes transactions electronically for which the HHS has established standards.
 In this instance, the school would be deemed a HIPAA covered entity.
 The HIPAA Transactions and Code Sets and Identifier Rules would have to be adhered to when electronic transactions are completed, but it would not be a requirement to adhere with the HIPAA Privacy Rule if healthcare data is held in education records, which are governed by FERPA.
 If health information is held in education records, it is not deemed to be protected health information and is therefore not governed by the HIPAA Privacy Rule.
 The school would however have to ensure that it is adhering with FERPA privacy requirements.